sclausen/ngx-mqtt/README.md

 ## Description

 ngx-mqtt is well suited for applications with many components and many subscribers.
-The problem is, if you regulary subscribe to mqtt with client libraries like `MQTT.js`, still every message is handled with an on-message-eventhandler, so you have to dispatch the received messages for yourself.
+The problem is, if you regularly subscribe to mqtt with client libraries like `MQTT.js`, still every message is handled with an on-message-event-handler, so you have to dispatch the received messages for yourself.
 So, if you have multiple components using mqtt in your code, you just want to only receive the messages for your local filter.
 Furthermore, if you destroy a component, you want to unsubscribe from mqtt, but only if no other component uses the same filter.